Yetzer hara: The power within man to overcome sin

-While God has created man with both good and evil inclinations, the two powers or tendencies that pull him in opposite directions, God commands each man to choose the good and right path over the evil.
-In the narrative of Cain and Abel, God tells Cain: “Isn’t it true that if you do good, you shall be forgiven?
-However, if you will not do good, it is because sin crouches at the entrance [of your heart], and to you shall be its longing, although you have the ability to subdue it.”
-Medieval commentator Rashi explains: “and to you shall be its longing,” meaning, the longing of sin—i.e., the evil inclination—which constantly longs and lusts to cause you to stumble...“although you have the ability to subdue it,” meaning, if a person wishes, he will overpower it.
+While God has created mankind with both good and evil inclinations, the two powers or tendencies that pull one in opposite directions, God commands each person to choose the good and right path over the evil.
+In the narrative of Cain and Abel, God tells Cain: "Isn't it true that if you do good, you shall be forgiven?
+However, if you will not do good, it is because sin crouches at the entrance [of your heart], and to you shall be its longing, although you have the ability to subdue it."
+Medieval commentator Rashi explains: "and to you shall be its longing," meaning, the longing of sin—i.e., the evil inclination—which constantly longs and lusts to cause one to stumble, "although you have the ability to subdue it," meaning, if a person wishes, they will overpower it.

-The implication is that each man is capable of overcoming sin if he really wishes to do so.
+The implication is that each person is capable of overcoming sin if they really wish to do so.
 This may or may not be difficult, and may require some reconditioning, but it is still possible.